- Elise Bochinski, Access Services Librarian, (203) 254-4000 ext. 2892

 Several types of materials can be placed on traditional reserve in the library, including print books, photocopies of articles and book chapters, and media materials such as DVDs, CDs, Videos, and CD-ROMs.
 The reserve department will also place on reserve professors' personal copies in addition to library-owned materials.

 Students should inquire at the Library Reserve Desk to access materials that their professors have placed on reserve.
-To find out what items are available on reserve in the library, go to the Library Home Page and click on the Course Reserves tab.
-Locate items by typing in your instructor's last name, course name, or course ID.
+To find out what items are available on reserve in the library, go to the Library Home Page and click on the Reserves tab.
+Locate items by typing in your professor's last name or course name.
 Once a reference to an item of interest is located, students should give the call number to the desk assistant, who will retrieve the item and check it out to the student.
 Most reserve materials are for in-library use only and are checked out for four hours at a time; however, other loan periods may be arranged at the professor's discretion.

 If a media item has been placed on reserve, information about media viewing equipment can be found on the Library Media Department's Web page.